 Routine gynecological exams are available at the Health Center by appointment only by calling ext.
 The student is responsible for the laboratory charge of the PAP test.

 There is no charge for visits to the Health Center.
-However, students are financially responsible for prescriptions (not available at the Health Center), x-rays, laboratory tests, and referrals to off-campus facilities or consultations that are not covered by their insurance.
+Any LVC student seeing either a doctor or mid-level provider will be required to use health insurance and be billed for corresponding co-pay amounts by Annville Family Medicine.
+NOTE: ALL students are REQUIRED to provide verification of Health Insurance as noted in the Student Handbook.
+Students are financially responsible for prescriptions (not available at the Health Center), x-rays, laboratory tests, and referrals to off-campus facilities or consultations that are not covered by their insurance.

 Emergency room facilities are available 24 hours a day at the Good Samaritan Hospital and the Penn State Milton S. Hershey Medical Center.